vectordotdev/vector/website/content/en/guides/advanced/custom-aggregations-with-lua.md

 ```

 The code above sets field `my_field` to value `"my_value"` and sends the newly created event to the downstream
 components.
-Read more about event representation [in the reference][docs.transforms.lua#representation-of-events].
+Read more about event representation [in the reference][docs.transforms.lua#event-data-model].

 #### The `init` hook